wekuume/wekuume-content/en/topics/practice-3-safe-phones/1-instant-messaging/8-howto-signal-voice-android-content.md

+---
+title: Make a call with Signal
+---
 Make a call

 Tap on a contact.
 If they have Signal there will be a padlock on the top right of the screen.